 Winner, Astral Artists’ 2012 National Auditions

-Internationally acclaimed cellist Lionel Cottet has been praised for his poetic artistry, nuanced interpretations, and engaging performances.
-The Strad says his performances are “full of sparkling detail and with a dash of rapt reveries.”
-Recently, Mr. Cottet made his debut in London’s Wigmore Hall and Lincoln Center’s Alice Tully Hall and released a recording of Bernhard Romberg’s Cello Concerto, for the Sony Classical label.
-He is a winner of Astral Artists’ 2012 National Auditions.
+Hailed by The Strad for performances that are “full of sparkling detail and with a dash of rapt reveries,” cellist Lionel Cottet has debuted in London’s Wigmore Hall and Lincoln Center’s Alice Tully Hall.
+His recent recording of Bernhard Romberg’s Cello Concerto, for the Sony Classical label has earned critical acclaim.

-Mr. Cottet’s passion for chamber music has taken him to Marlboro Music, the Verbier Festival, The Perlman Music Program, the Bergen Festival, the Menuhin Festival in Gstaad, Poland’s Chopin Festival, and St. Petersburg’s Olympus Festival.
-He has been invited to work with distinguished teachers at the Verbier Festival and Academy, Seiji Ozawa’s International Music Academy Switzerland, the London International Master Classes, and the Pablo Casals Festival in France, and has appeared with such artists as Itzhak Perlman, Clemens Hagen, Pierre Amoyal, and Bruno Giuranna.
+Mr. Cottet’s passion for chamber music has taken him to Marlboro Music, the Verbier Festival, The Perlman Music Program, the Bergen Festival, the Menuhin Festival in Gstaad, and Poland’s Chopin Festival.
+He has been invited to work with distinguished teachers at the Verbier Festival and Academy, Seiji Ozawa’s International Music Academy Switzerland, the London International Master Classes, the Pablo Casals Festival in France, and at St. Petersburg’s Olympus Festival, where he performed with Itzhak Perlman, Clemens Hagen, Arnold Steinhardt, Pierre Amoyal, and his duo partner, pianist Louis Schwizgebel.

 In 2011, Lionel Cottet was honored with the Swiss Ambassador’s Award.
 He has received many additional honors, including First Prize at Dresden’s Dotzauer Competition and the Swiss National Competition, as well as Second Prize at Warsaw’s Lutoslawski Competition and the Brahms Competition in Austria.
 He held the Leonard Rose Scholarship at The Juilliard School.